 The standard itself is open to continuous improvement.
-Version 6 will be the sixth substantive version of the standard since it was first introduced in November 2010.
-It is improved each time to take account of latest best practice, available scientific knowledge and changes in legislation.
+This is the 7th substantive version of the standard since it was first introduced in November 2010.
+It has been improved each time to take account of latest best practice, available scientific knowledge, changes in legislation and comments from stakeholders.
 Otherwise, the standard will be reviewed at a minimum of every five years.